robertofinnisaro/robertofinnisaro.com/content/Robotics/Pepper/Pepper Choregraphe/index.md

 In order for Choregraphe to understand any of the boxes they have to be connected to each other.
 To start connect the output arrows of each box to create a flow of interactions.

 Ensure that there are smooth transitions between different behaviours.

+## Compile and Install
+To run the program on Pepper first the program needs to be complied, for this hit the compile button in the tool bar to build your Choregraphe project.

+After the project has been complied, you can then install the compiled behaviour onto Pepper.